Cetshwayo

 Cetshwayo kaMpande (/kɛtʃˈwaɪ.oʊ/; [ᵏǀétʃwajo kámpande]; c.
-1826 – 8 February 1884) was the king of the Zulu Kingdom from 1873 to 1879 and its Commander in Chief during the Anglo-Zulu War of 1879.
-His name has been transliterated as Cetawayo, Cetewayo, Cetywajo and Ketchwayo.
-Cetshwayo consistently opposed the war and sought fruitlessly to make peace with the British, and was defeated and exiled following the Zulu defeat in the war.
+1826 – 8 February 1884) was the king of the Zulu Kingdom from 1873 to 1884 and its Commander in Chief during the Anglo-Zulu War of 1879.
+His name has been transliterated as Cetywayo or Cetshwayo.
+Cetshwayo consistently opposed the war and sought fruitlessly to make peace with the British and was defeated and exiled following the Zulu defeat in the war.
 He was later allowed to return to Zululand, where he died in 1884.